Cognigy/Documentation/docs/ai/empower/agentic-ai.md

 ## Create an AI Agent

-You can create an AI Agent from scratch or select a pre-made AI Agent template tailored to your industry, such as airlines, finance, insurance, or utilities, and customize it to suit your business needs.
+You can create an AI Agent from scratch or hire an AI Agent from the Job Market, designed for your industry, such as airlines, food services, or sales, and customize it to fit your business needs.

 To create an AI Agent, select one of the following options:

-=== "Create AI Agent From Scratch"
+=== "Create from Scratch"

     1. Open the Cognigy.AI interface.
     2. In the left-side menu of the **Projects** page, select a Project.